Port of Rhodes - Mandraki windmills

 Outside the Rhodes Town

-Rhodes island is gorgeous and if you decide to spend your day exploring the island, you can do so by taking a taxi, booking a shore excursion (with your cruise company or an independent tour operator), or renting a car which I highly recommend.
+Rhodes Island is gorgeous and if you decide to spend your day exploring the island, you can do so by taking a taxi, booking a shore excursion (with your cruise company or an independent tour operator), or renting a car which I highly recommend.

 I will list below the most popular places in Rhodes and the distance from Rhodes Town.
 You can read about all of them more in detail in my article 20 Best Things to do in Rhodes, Greece